The Anatolian Pyrenees is a mixture of the Anatolian Shepherd and the Great Pyrenees.

 The rugged Anatolian Pyrenees is not inclined to play fetch or Frisbee, nor should you expect animated responsiveness.

-The Anatolian Pyrenees is typically serious, dignified, calm, and quiet.
+The Anatolian Pyrenees are typically serious, dignified, calm, and quiet.
 Unless, of course, he is challenged by an intruder, whether human or animal.

 Livestock guardians bond with flock animals with a fierce possessiveness.
 They make their own decisions, and they react to every situation as they see fit.

 Dog owners who don’t have a lot of experience controlling this dog’s powerful instincts should just go for another breed.